December 28, 2018

 These fridges also need to have reliable, accurate temperature controls, since small fluctuations can easily harm the supply.

-Sometimes, the medical world involves volatile, flammable, or otherwise dangerous substance.
+Sometimes, the medical world involves volatile, flammable, or otherwise dangerous substances.
 An explosion-proof fridge minimizes the risk of something inside it catching fire or exploding.

 These fridges actually work with no electrical parts, so no sparks can trigger a fire inside.
 If you’re storing anything combustible, you’ll need this type of fridge.